 - Shoulder Season from April until June plus September and October.
 These months are still busy, but the waterfalls are not overrun.
 It's the best time if you want to swim without crowds.
 Swimming is allowed until the end of September.
 The autumn foliage is a highlight in October.
 Tickets adults 110 Kn, Children 80 Kn

 - Peak Season in July and August.
 It’s the busiest time of the year.
 Up to 10.000 visitors each day.
 If possible, avoid these two months for your visit.
 Tickets adults 200 Kn, Children 120 Kn.
 The price is reduced by 4 pm.
 The advantage it’s less busy in the National Park and at Skradinski Buk, the most famous waterfalls.
 Anyhow plan an hour just for the boat ride.
 Too many people are queuing.
 Come here early or late, but the majestic natural wonder is too beautiful to spend here 2 hours only.

 Good to know

 - You can purchase tickets on arrival or in advance online, which makes sense in the peak season.
 Link online tickets Krka

 - You may need to walk back as we did because the boat service will not run until the park closes.
 Have a look at the boat schedule from Skradin.

 Krka National Park has a mix of continental and Mediterranean climate.
 Usually, the winter is mild with an average around 10°C (50°F) but can drop as well to single-digit temperatures.
-Summer temperature is on average around 22°C (72°F) but can jump to 30°C (86°F) in July which is typically the hottest month.
-Precipitation occurs year round but is more likely in the winter months from November to February.
+Summer temperature is on average around 22°C (72°F) but can climb up to 30°C (86°F) in July which is typically the hottest month.
+Precipitation occurs year-round but is more likely in the winter months from November to February.
 August is the driest month.

 Where to Stay